quantifiedcode/python-anti-patterns/docs/maintainability/module_imported_but_not_used.rst

 Remove the module
 .................

 Upon reviewing the module, the owner of the module decided that the ``math`` module was not needed, so he removed the ``import math`` statement.
-Because the module is no longer imported the ``module imported but not used`` error is no longer valid.
+Because the module is no longer imported the ``module imported but not used`` error is no longer raised.

 .. code:: python

     # removed import math from here
     import time

-    print "Current UNIX Epoch time:", math.floor(time.time())
+    print "Current UNIX Epoch time:", time.time()

 Use the module
 ..............